 Sing no sad songs for me;

 At a very young age (in fact, in her teenage), Christina Rossetti wrote “When I am Dead, my Dearest”, a complete analysis of which divulges the theme of death from the very beginning.
 No interpretation of these two first lines of the poem is required as they are self-explanatory.
 Most of the writers and poets portray horrifying images of death.
-Death has become symbol of negativity and pessimism in English literature; however, there are poets who like to show death as a certain moment of one’s life.
-Emily Dickenson’s poems “I could not stop for death” is a well known example of it.
+Death has become a symbol of negativity and pessimism in English literature; however, there are poets who like to show death as a certain moment of one’s life.
+Emily Dickenson’s poem “I could not stop for death” is a well-known example of it.
 In this song too, it seems that the poet is against the convention of presenting death as a deadly moment of life.